1997 Phoenix 200: Qualifying Results

-Race Report
+Race report

 The Phoenix event resulted in a slow, attrition-filled race, as 83 of the 200 laps were run under nine caution periods.
 Six cautions were caused by engine failures and oil spills, five of those from Oldsmobile engines, which suffered a dozen failures overall throughout the weekend.
 It wasn't until after the event that the brand identified the issue as an oil line fitting that wasn't suitable in the plumbing system of the new IRL chassis.
-Despite that, the race was won by Jim Guthrie, who ended the day with 860 miles of running in its engine.
+Despite that, the race was won by Jim Guthrie, whose engine 860 miles of running by the end of the day.

 From his front-row position, Guthrie tried to jump Tony Stewart on the outside, but the pole-sitter held on into Turn 1, while Scott Goodyear lost two places.
 Roberto Guerrero suffered a battery failure and was unable to get going from 10th on the grid.
 After failing to bring the car up to speed, he had to pull into the apron on Lap 2, bringing out a caution.
 He was able to take the restart on Lap 7, albeit five laps down.
-Guthrie tried to take the lead again on the restart to no avail, this time on the inside, having to defend himself from Arie Luyendyk.
-In that restart, John Paul Jr. gained four spots and was already in 4th place, having passed three cars at the start.
+Guthrie tried Stewart again on the restart, but had to defend himself from Arie Luyendyk.
+John Paul Jr. gained four spots and was already in 4th place, having passed three cars at the start of the race.

-On Lap 12, Luyendyk lost an engine that had been mounted just the day before, triggering the second caution of the day.
-At the restart on Lap 19, Paul Jr. passed Guthrie for second, but he didn't have enough speed to go after Stewart, and Guthrie reclaimed the spot three laps later, staying within 3–4 seconds of the leader.
-Affonso Giaffone gained eight positions in barely ten laps, and was up to 6th place by Lap 35.
+On Lap 12, Luyendyk's brand new engine, which had been installed the day prior, went up in smoke, triggering another caution period.
+Paul Jr. passed Guthrie for second in the Lap 19 restart, but he didn't have enough speed to go after Stewart, and Guthrie reclaimed the spot three laps later, staying within 3–4 seconds of the leader.
+Affonso Giaffone gained eight positions in ten laps, and was up to 6th place by Lap 35.
 After a good stint, being as high as 7th, Buddy Lazier slowly faded to 9th place before retiring on Lap 33 with an engine failure that caused extensive oil spilling on the track and pit entry, triggering a caution that lasted for 10 laps due to the cleanup.